 6.1.
 The principal responsibility of the military priest-chaplain and contract civilian priest is to provide for the spiritual care of Catholic military personnel and their families.
 Such spiritual care includes the moral formation and spiritual readiness of Catholics.
 The military priest-chaplain also facilitates religious support for non-Catholics in the event that a non-Catholic chaplain is unavailable.

 6.4.
 Supervisors should recognize that at times the priest-chaplain is in need of assistance in providing for even basic pastoral care.
 In such circumstances, deacons and qualified religious and laity should be contracted to assist the priest-chaplain at that installation.
-Deacons must be endorsed by the AMS and be granted faculties by the AMS.
+Deacons exercising any ministry to Catholics must be endorsed by the AMS and be granted faculties by the AMS.

 6.5.
-In keeping with the essential requirements named above, the priest-chaplain must also insure that suitable lay ministers are properly selected, trained, commissioned and certified (when required) insuring comprehensive religious education and normative liturgical celebrations.
+In keeping with the essential requirements named above, the priest-chaplain must also see that suitable lay ministers are properly selected, trained, commissioned, and certified (when required), ensuring comprehensive religious education and normative liturgical celebrations.

 7. Directors of Religious Education, Musicians and others assisting in the Catholic Program.

 7.1.
 The Director of Religious Education (DRE) is the priest.
 He has the vested responsibility as pastor of souls to provide catechesis within his area of responsibility (cc.
-773.776).
+773 and 776).
 This responsibility flows from his bishop (the Military Ordinary) who is the teaching authority within his territory (c.
 753).

 7.3.
 All final decisions for the content of Catholic religious instruction belong to the Catholic priest rather than hired GS lay employees or contracted lay CREs.
 Instructional materials used in catechesis must be contained in the Conformity Listing maintained by the United States Conference of Catholic Bishops (USCCB).